-The point of this paper is to highlight the levels of control aerosol designers have in adjusting the particle size of the spray.
-Whether you are designing new products, or upgrading current products, the particle size can be optimized through selection of the aerosol valve system.
-Let me quickly point out that the development of an optimized valve system is not done in a vacuum.
+There is no doubt that aerosol package designers have a range of flexibility in adjusting the particle size of the aerosol spray.
+Whether new products are being designed or current products are being upgraded, the particle size can be optimized through careful selection of the aerosol valve system.
+It is important to note, though, that the development of an optimized valve system is not done in a vacuum.
 The entire aerosol system must be taken into consideration when developing a suitable valve.
-The aerosol designer must consider questions such as: does the system pressure change during use, as it would when using carbon dioxide, nitrogen, air, or nitrous oxide as propellants; or, is there a change in solids which may impact clogging potential; or, is there a solvent change required for VOC considerations?
-These are examples of some of the questions which the aerosol designer must explore in conjunction with selecting a suitable valve system ... and are topics for another day.
+The aerosol package designer must consider questions such asdoes the internal pressure of the aerosol package change during use, as it would when using carbon dioxide, nitrogen, or nitrous oxide as propellants, or, is there a change in solids which may impact the potential for clogging; or, is there a solvent change required for VOC considerations.
+These are just some of the questions that aerosol package designers must explore when selecting a suitable valve system, and they are topics for another day.